‘Bachelorette’ Villian Chad Johnson Sues Producer For Sexual Harassment

 Chad Johnson, the Bachelor Nation bad boy known for his appearance on Jo Jo Fletcher’s season of The Bachelorette and a later stint on Bachelor in Paradise, is suing a female movie producer for sexual harassment.
-The ABC reality star has filed a lawsuit against Sunset Studios Entertainment and producer Cristina Cimino, alleging assault, battery, fraud and emotional distress, People reports.
+The ABC reality star has filed a lawsuit against Sunset Studios Entertainment and producer Cristina Cimino, alleging assault, battery, fraud, and emotional distress, People reports.

 In a copy of the suit obtained by the celebrity magazine, Johnson claims Cimino reached out to him in March after sliding into his direct messages on Instagram with the offer that she could help him get movie roles in Sunset Studios Entertainment projects.
 According to the lawsuit documents, Cimino allegedly engaged Johnson with thousands of texts, phone calls and later in-person meetings which he claims became “progressively more sexual and provocative.”
 Johnson alleges he repeatedly rejected Cimino’s “persistent and rigorous” sexually provocative advances.